 Tip 3: Maintain etiquette

 Take an online meeting or job interview just as seriously as you would an offline meeting.
 "After almost two years of working from home, our consultants still regularly interview candidates who are on the bus or in the train or they hear a dog barking or children playing around them.
 Working from home with children can be tricky but show your interviewer that you are prepared for the online meeting.
 It may sound silly, but make sure you’re seated at a table and not on the sofa or in your bed, and wear what you usually where when going to the office.
 Put your mobile phone on mute and close all unnecessary applications on your PC to avoid being distracted by pop-up messages or emails during your online meeting.
-And last but not least: turn your camera on and show the best of you,” concludes Maud.
+And last but not least: turn your camera on and show the best of you,” concludes Asia.